polkadot-fellows/RFCs/text/introduce-xcq.md

 - Runtime: View-functions across different pallets are amalgamated through an extension-based system.
 - XCQ query: Custom computations over view-function results are encapsulated via PolkaVM programs.
-- XCQ query arguments: Query arguments like accounts to be queried are also passed.
+- XCQ query arguments: Query arguments like accounts to be queried are also passed together with the query program.

 ### XCQ Runtime API